Sign up for updates

 The GxR metric

 In producing the GxR, ARTICLE 19 selected the 25 indicators from the Varieties of Democracy (V-Dem) Dataset that best matched our broad and holistic view of freedom of expression.
-The V-Dem Dataset is described below, and the indicators are described in this document.
+The V-Dem Dataset and indicators are described below.

-Our final data file contains the 161 countries (after combining Gaza and West Bank to report results for Palestine) for which at least one year of data is available between 2000 and 2022.
+Our final data file contains the 161 countries (after combining Gaza and West Bank to report results for Palestine) for which at least 1 year of data is available between 2000 and 2023.

 Throughout our reporting, we refer to the results by ‘country’.
 However, we acknowledge that some of these are special regions that are part of another country in our data (e.g. Hong Kong).
 We acknowledge that there are various ways to group countries into regions and to analyse the data, and we continue to evolve our methodology each year.